 Sec.
-3.13.1 - Non AUS Conforming Sec.
-3.13.3 - Non AUS Affordable Sec.
-3.13.2 - Non AUS Jumbo Sec.
+3.13.4 - Non AUS Jumbo Sec.
 3.13.4 - Non AUS Medical Professional Program

-- Revolving Credit: Amount listed on the credit report or 3% of the outstanding balance when the credit report does not include a payment amount. - Open 30-Day Charge Accounts: For accounts that require the outstanding balance be paid-off every month, either: (i) the file must evidence the borrower has sufficient funds verified to pay-off the open 30-day charge account in addition to the funds required to close the loan; or (ii) the full amount of the outstanding balance of the open 30-day charge account must be included in borrower's monthly debt when calculating the debt ratio. - Authorized User Accounts as follows: - If another borrower on the mortgage loan is the primary account holder, then the payment must be considered in qualifying; - If the primary account holder is the borrower's spouse and the spouse is not a borrower on the mortgage loan, then the payment must be considered in qualifying; - If the primary account holder is not the borrower's spouse: - (a) The debt is not considered in qualifying the borrower if it is documented (cancelled checks, etc.) that the primary account holder has made all payments in a timely manner for the most recent 12 months; or - (b) The debt must be considered in qualifying the borrower if the account is new with less than 3 months' payments or if the borrower has actually been making the payments in the most recent 12 months. - When an authorized user debt is considered in qualifying the borrower, Section 3.5.4.1 continues to apply and the borrower must have a minimum of 3 (open or closed) trade lines (excluding authorized user accounts) reporting for a minimum of 12 months each - refer to Section 3.5.4.1 for additional details. - New Mortgage Payment:
+Authorized User Accounts as follows:

+- If another borrower on the mortgage loan is the primary account holder, then the payment must be considered in qualifying; - If the primary account holder is the borrower's spouse and the spouse is not a borrower on the mortgage loan, then the payment must be considered in qualifying; - If the primary account holder is not the borrower's spouse: - (a) The debt is not considered in qualifying the borrower if it is documented (cancelled checks, etc.) that the primary account holder has made all payments in a timely manner for the most recent 12 months; or - (b) The debt must be considered in qualifying the borrower if the account is new with less than 3 months' payments or if the borrower has actually been making the payments in the most recent 12 months. - When an authorized user debt is considered in qualifying the borrower, Section 3.5.4.1 continues to apply and the borrower must have a minimum of 3 (open or closed) trade lines (excluding authorized user accounts) reporting for a minimum of 12 months each refer to Section 3.5.4.1 for additional details.

+New Mortgage Payment:

-- Initial fixed term <= 5 Years: Fully amortizing payment calculated using the greater of the fully indexed rate or the initial note rate plus 2%; and including property taxes, insurance (hazard, flood and monthly mortgage insurance) and HOA dues - All Others: Fully amortizing payment calculated using the initial note rate; and including property taxes, insurance (hazard, flood and monthly mortgage insurance) and HOA dues - Buydowns: Refer to TrueGuide[®] Section 3.1.6. - Conversion of Property to Rental or Second Home; or pending sale of current primary residence or second home: Refer to TrueGuide[®] Section 3.3.3. - Bridge Loans: Borrower must be qualified including mortgage payments on the departure residence (PITIA plus bridge loan payments), except as allowed in Section 3.3.4 Pending Sale of Departure Residence. - Alimony, Child Support and separate Maintenance: If the borrower: - Discloses specific payments for alimony, child support or separate maintenance in the liabilities section of the application; or - Discloses in the declaration that "yes" they are obligated to make such payments; or - Submits tax returns deducting alimony payments; or
+- ARMs with an initial fixed term <5 Years: Fully amortizing payment calculated using:

+(a) the initial note rate plus 2%; or (b) the greater of the fully indexed rate or the initial note rate plus 2%; and including property taxes, insurance (hazard, flood and monthly mortgage insurance) and HOA dues - All Others: Fully amortizing payment calculated using the initial note rate; and including property taxes, insurance (hazard, flood and monthly mortgage insurance) and HOA dues - Buydowns: Refer to TrueGuide® Section 3.1.6. - Conversion of Property to Rental or Second Home; or pending sale of current primary residence or second home: Refer to TrueGuide Section 3.3.3. - Bridge Loans: Borrower must be qualified including mortgage payments on the departure residence (PITIA plus bridge loan payments), except as allowed in Section 3.3.4 Pending Sale of Departure Residence. - Alimony, Child Support and separate Maintenance: If the borrower: - Discloses specific payments for alimony, child support or separate maintenance in the liabilities section of the application; or - Discloses in the declaration that "yes" they are obligated to make such payments; or - Submits tax returns deducting alimony payments; or - Has provided some documentation that should cause an underwriter to believe alimony, child support or maintenance obligations may be present,